joey-mcadams/python_test_proxy/README.md

 }
 ```

-If that key is found, it will respond with a 451 (Legally unable to respond) error.
+If that key is found, it will respond with a 403 (Forbidden) error.

+When started the server will run on `0.0.0.0/8080`.
+You can change this in proxy_main.py

-The requirements are pinned due to a bug in the Werkzeug library.
-If you use the latest versions, you can not
+*NOTE:* The requirement versions are important due to a bug in the Werkzeug library.
+If you use the latest versions,
-debug this app in pycharm.
+you can not debug this app in pycharm.